The Systemic Series

 It's been three centuries since the artificial intelligence that once ran the world was shut down.
 Now, all that remains of the System are a book of arcane knowledge and the traditions of the professors who control it.

 Reyan is a scruffy thirteen-year-old who thinks too much, understands too little, and is overwhelmed by everything.
-When her benefactor dies, leaving her with no family or future, her fate becomes tied to a group of visiting professors and the System's power and potential.
+When her benefactor dies, leaving her with no family or future, her only path forward runs through a group of visiting professors and the Systemic knowledge they hoard and parcel out.

 The snow arrived before the professors that year.
 In all of Reyan's thirteen years, it had gone the other way round.
 But two days ago, the air had grown unseasonably cold.
 A shin-deep blanket of snow had rolled down from the craggy peaks of the surrounding mountains and covered the small town of Orloton.